Working at Google.

 Created by Jon and Jaisen

-Photagious had many firsts including video support, drag and drop dHTML UI, and using MySql as a no-sql database.
+Photagious did many things ahead of its time including video support, drag and drop UI, and using MySql as a no-sql database.
 The site was the first photo service to integrate with Blogger.

 I write code for the sake of releasing good software; almost always with a team.
 I view software as a craft; balancing high quality with pragmatism.
 It's rare that I begin working on something that doesn't get released; always within 3 months for an MVP.